 You may choose to create additional device groups to organize your products.
 For example, Contoso might use the Development group for the devices in its engineering lab and the Field Test group for the devices that its deployment team uses in the corporate operations center.
 Instead of placing all production devices in the Production group, however, Contoso might create groups for devices in various geographic regions, so that it can easily deploy localized versions of its applications.
-The grouping criteria are left completely to your discretion.

 An application is a program that performs tasks specific to certain connected devices.
 A deployment delivers the application to the products that are associated with those connected devices.